-India is a very different country and no matter how hard we try to ape the west and shun our traditional way of life, we cannot discount the benefits of family and Devika Das, in “7 Vows of Marriage”, voices her thoughts on the same topic very effectively.
+India is a very different country and no matter how hard we try to ape the west and shun our traditional way of life, we cannot discount the benefits of family and Devika Das, in 7 Vows of Marriage, voices her thoughts on the same topic very effectively.

 Though the thoughts are coherent as a whole, in a book they are scattered in a random way.
 This is a little troublesome for the reader but it does not take away the focus from the topic at hand.

 I also liked the fact that for a change a modern woman has taken a stand for the conventional woman and her ways.
-It is a relief to know that there are people who still stand for the good olden ways.
+It is a relief to know that there are people who still stand for good olden ways.

-Overall, “7 Vows of Marriage” is a decent book (more like an essay like I already said) and it should not hurt to give this young author a chance to get her opinions heard.
+Overall, 7 Vows of Marriage is a decent book (more like an essay like I already said) and it should not hurt to give this young author a chance to get her opinions heard.

 Please see my YouTube video review as well